When executed correctly, marketing efforts generate high-quality CRM leads for salespeople to follow up on.

 Out of Market

-You only sell into certain regions or countries.
+You sell only in certain regions or countries.
 Leads from outside those served areas are immediately disqualified.
-Using reverse IP lookup, out-of-market leads could be filtered from going into the CRM system in the first place.
+Using reverse IP lookup, out-of-market leads could be filtered out before entering the CRM system.

 Unfindable